geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/polygon.rst

    .. image:: ../style/img/polygon_fill_5.png

-.. only:: instructor

 .. admonition:: Instructor Notes

    In this example we want to ensure readers know the key property for polygon data.

    It is also our first example of using opacity.

 Pattern
 -------